How Does a Shower Work?

 - Main vent stack

-The P and S shapes also allow for water to pool at the bottom, forming a watertight seal that prevents unwanted sewer smells from sneaking into the bathroom.
+The drain trap is P-shaped for optimum flow and hygiene.
+It catches all the bits of soap, hair and whatever else flows down the tub or drain hole.
+The P shape allows water to pool at the bottom, forming a watertight seal that prevents unwanted sewer smells from sneaking into the bathroom.

 Staying on nasty odours, the main vent stack also helps keep your bathroom smelling fresh.
 The vent stack runs out of the piping, through the wall and eventually pops out of the roof.
-Allowing air to flow through means the water flows more freely and no gasses build up.

 - Aerating: water mixes with air, creating wider coverage with a more mist-like spray

-- Laminar-flow: water is separated into individual streams for a direct approach
+- Laminar flow: water is separated into individual streams for a direct approach